LeonLow97-Sandbox/docker-and-kubernetes-bootcamp/stephen_grider/kubernetes.md

   1. Manually delete pods to get the deployment to recreate them with the latest version.
 (Bad because you might accidentally delete the wrong pod and the action is manual)
   2. Tag built images with a real version n umber and specify that version in the config file.
 (Bad because it adds an extra step in the production deployment process - have to tag version number in config file and in the new image created).
-  3. [Recommended] Use an **imperative command** to update the image version thr deployment should use
+  3. [Recommended] Use an **imperative command** to update the image version the deployment should use

   - Rebuilt image
   - Tag the image with a version number and push to Docker Hub